M-E-Rademaker/MyDesk/ToolCollection.md

 Miscellaneous SPT's
 -------------------

+### Virtual Box

+[Virtual Box](https://www.virtualbox.org/) lets you set up a virtual machine on your local computer.
+This is especially useful if you want to have Linux running in paralell on a windows machine (or the other way around) and dont want the inconvienience of a dual boot machine.
+When setting up the machine the user can choose how much of the computer resources (such as RAM, Disk Space etc.) the virtual machine should be able to use.

 ### ShareX

-ShareX is a free, modern screen capturing, screen recording tool.
+[ShareX](https://getsharex.com/%5D) is a free, modern screen capturing, screen recording tool.
 The tool allows capturing a screenshot in a variety of modes, such as full screen, window, monitor, rectangle, polygon and more.
 ShareX also offers various after-capture tasks like annotating, adding effects, watermarking, uploading and printing.
 It conveniently saves screenshots as a regular .png or as url for immediate sharing.

 ### JabRef